eu-federation-gateway-service/efgs-federation-gateway/docs/software-design-federation-gateway-service.md

 The main purpose for EFGS is to provide fail over behavior in case a tomcat instance is not available anymore.

 ## Database
-The database is implemented as mySQL 5.7
+The database is implemented as mySQL (currently in version 8.0.35)

 ## Log Analytics/Monitoring Integration